UniversalDependencies/docs/_naq/feat/Voice.md

 ### <a name="Pass">`Pass`</a>: passive

-Used the verb has the passive suffix _-he_, which decreases the valency of the verb by one.
-The subject of the verb is affected by the action (patient).
-The doer (agent) is either unexpressed or it appears as an oblique dependent.
+Used when the verb has the passive suffix _-he_, which decreases the transitivity of the verb by one.
+The subject of the verb is affected by the action (i.e. it is the patient).
+The agent is either unexpressed or it appears as an oblique dependent.

 #### Examples

-* _Nē ǁgabas ge Kompas ti ra <b>ǂgaihe</b>._ “This tool </b>is called</b> a compass.”
+* _Nē ǁgabas ge Kompas ti ra <b>ǂgaihe</b>._ “This tool <b>is called</b> a compass.”
 * _Petrub ge Marias xa ge <b>mîǁamhe</b>._ “Peter <b>was offended</b> by Maria.”

 ### <a name="Appl">`Appl`</a>: applicative

 Used when the verb has the applicative suffix _-ba_, which increases the valency of the verb by one.
-It promotes the oblique argument to the core object argument (patient).
+It promotes an oblique argument to the core object argument (patient).

 #### Examples